ConvertKit/convertkit-react/README.md

 ##### Templates
 The minimal template has no preconfigured styling, leaving you options to style as desired.
-To get a preconfigured style, use one of the app templates (clare, rainer, powell etc) as seen on the app.
+To get a preconfigured style, use one of the app templates (clare, mills, rainier, powell etc) as seen on the app.

 ## Contributing